KaterinaWalter/webdocs/docs/course-info.md

 ### Community Values

-Our classroom culture relies on embracing these 3 key values: **PREPAREDNESS**, **ENGAGEMENT**, and **RESPECT**.
+> Our classroom culture relies on embracing these _3 key values_: **PREPAREDNESS**, **ENGAGEMENT**, and **RESPECT**.

-* Being <span class="highlighter">prepared</span> for class means you have your laptop ready (follow the directions written on the board) within the first 5 minutes of class.
+1. Being <span class="highlighter">prepared</span> for class means you have your laptop ready (follow the directions written on the board) within the first 5 minutes of class.
 It also means you arrive with a positive attitude and ready to learn!
-* Show you are <span class="highlighter">engaged</span> by volunteering answers/comments and completing classwork as directed.
+2. Show you are <span class="highlighter">engaged</span> by volunteering answers/comments and completing classwork as directed.
 You are expected to take your own notes while new material is being introduced, to contribute during group activities, and be open to collaborating with all classmates.
   * Student actions that interfere with learning will NOT be tolerated.
 Do not squander your time here on distracting apps, side conversations, or doing work for other classes.
-* Being <span class="highlighter">respectful</span> of your community means being mindful of and kind toward your environment and the people within.
+3. Being <span class="highlighter">respectful</span> of your community means being mindful of and kind toward your environment and the people within.
   * Respect includes arriving **on-time** as it affects the entire class.
   * Respect others’ property.
 Avoid touching or writing on anything that does not belong to you.
   * Pick up after yourself and don’t expect other people (like your teacher) to clean up your messes.
   * Respect each others’ voices by allowing others to finish their comments before jumping in.
 BWL’s **Constructive Dialogue Principles** will serve as our framework for successful group discussions:
     * Let go of winning.
     * Ask questions to understand.
     * Find what is shared.
     * Share your story and invite others to do the same.
     * Make yourself and others feel heard.

 {: .warning .fs-3 }
 ⏰ **TARDINESS:** If you are **over 5 minutes late**, you must first get a LATE PASS from the Upper School Office and enter QUIETLY so as to not disrupt the lesson.